stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 ### When to use AbilityBuilder

-* in apps which have static permissions (i.e., permissions are not changed by user but defined inside system)
+* in apps which have static permissions (i.e., permissions are not changed by admin user but defined inside system)
 * anywhere where you use custom subclasses of `PureAbility`

 > See [Customize Ability](../../advanced/customize-ability) to learn more about `PureAbility` class.